-- 1. Complete our Dependent Care Recurring Expense Form. - 2.
+- Complete our Dependent Care Recurring Expense Form. - 2.
 Have your dependent care provider complete their portions of the form. - 3.
-Send us the completed form via our FSA/HRA web portal, fax, or mail.
+Send us the completed form via MyFlex, fax, or mail.

 Once you've set this up, you won't need to submit additional documentation.
 As we receive payroll contributions for your DCAP, we'll automatically generate recurring reimbursements based on the rate provided.
 The arrangement is valid for the duration requested or for the current plan year, whichever is less.
 If you need to make a change to your recurring reimbursement before the plan year is over, simply submit a new form, and we'll make the adjustment.